 - Personal Tweets - The SNDTWEET command can be used for any Twitter account.
 All

 you need to supply is your Twitter ID and password and you can send a Tweet for any

 account.
-This can come in handy while working on your System i if you are participating
+This can come in handy while working on your IBM i if you are participating

 in multiple projects that are all being coordinated using Twitter.